-Blair Keefe is chair of the firm’s Financial Institutions Practice and co-head of the Payments and Cards Practice.
+Blair Keefe is head of the firm's Financial Services, Bank Regulatory and Insurance Regulatory practices, and is co-head of the Payment Cards and Processing Services Practice.
 His practice focuses on corporate and regulatory issues relating to financial institutions, including mergers and acquisitions and corporate finance.

 Best Lawyers' Best Lawyers in Canada—Leading lawyer in banking and finance (2008-2015)

 Chambers & Partners’ Chambers Global: World’s Leading Lawyers for Business, The Client’s Guide—Leading lawyer in banking and finance: financial services (2008-2014)

 Lexpert/Thomson Reuters' Canadian Legal Lexpert Directory—Leading lawyer in banking & financial institutions and financial institutions regulation (2008-2014)